DavideMassidda/testing/README.md

 ### English
 **Tools to develop psychometric tests**

 _testing_ is a package for the R statistical software.
-It provides functions to develop psychological tests.
+It provides functions to develop psychometric tests.
 The package can be installed by connecting to this repository by using the package devtools, which must be previously installed.
 After you open R, to install the package testing you can run the command:
 ```r
 devtools::install_github("DavideMassidda/testing")